Every new entrepreneur faces one common problem when trying to start a business.

-First they look out for some profitable problems in the society.
-Then sift through a mass of possible solutions to these problems.
+First, they look for some profitable problems in the society.
+Then, sift through a mass of possible solutions to these problems.

 Their goal at this stage is to choose from what is out there.
 During this selection phase, they reject most of the existing solutions.
 Settling for one that is feasible.

-A living example is the richest African, Aliko Dangote.
+A living example is the richest black man in the world, Aliko Dangote.

 2) The Regular Entrepreneur